PietroSegato01/Human-Pose-Estimation-and-instance-level-Human-Parsing-for-Virtual-Try-On/readme2.md

   *(Include relevant paper or repository link if available)*

 *Additional references and citations to related works and methodologies are included as appropriate.*

----

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-For any questions, contributions, or further information, please feel free to open an issue or contact one of the authors.